Mister Jip: Publication history

 Mister Jip has almost exclusively appeared as a villain to Cloak and Dagger, first in Strange Tales volume 3 and later in their own series with one appearance in an X-Men annual.

 Creator Terry Austin recounted that "readers had obviously gotten tired of seeing Cloak and Dagger endlessly go up against drug dealers, who, let’s face it, would never pose much of a challenge to them.
-Characters are never more interesting than when they have a seemingly unopposable force to push against, and to that end I came up with what I hoped would be their major reoccurring arch-foe, the maniacal Mr. Jip, and his foot soldiers Night and Day."
+Characters are never more interesting than when they have a seemingly unopposable force to push against, and to that end I came up with what I hoped would be their major reoccurring arch-foe, the maniacal Mr. Jip, and his foot soldiers Night and Day".

 Fictional character biography

 The man who would become known as Mister Jip was born centuries ago somewhere in Asia.
 He roamed the world as a scholar in the pursuit of knowledge and went to Tibet to find the legendary city of Kamar-Taj.
 Though the city was in ruins, Jip encountered the Ancient One and became his first apprentice.
 As his student, Jip was instructed in the arts of benevolent magic, but unknown to his master, he sought out books of dark magic and practiced forbidden rituals to increase his own power.
 When the Ancient One discovered this, he cast Jip out of his service.
 Jip began extending his lifespan by usurping the bodies of others.
 These days Jip likes to think that he still did some good, as it was his example that allowed the Ancient One to recognize the signs of Baron Mordo's betrayal centuries later.

 Out on his own, Jip wanted to increase his knowledge of the dark arts even further.
-To do so he started to extend his life at the costs of others, but these dark arts twisted and corrupted his own body into a monstrous shape.
+To do so he started to extend his life at the costs of others, but these dark arts twisted his body into a monstrous shape.
 Despite his desire to dominate the world, Jip stayed hidden over the centuries and rarely revealed himself to others.

 He appeared to Cloak, disguised in the host body of a store clerk.
-Cloak had become powerless and felt that without his powers his partner Dagger wouldn't be interested in him anymore.
+Cloak had become powerless and felt that without his powers his partner Dagger would not be interested in him anymore.
 Jip returned his powers in exchange for a price.
 Jip later battled Cloak and Dagger with his thralls, Night and Day, who had powers similar to Cloak and Dagger.
 Jip's price for his services would turn out to be Cloak's body as his new host.
 Dagger was shocked that Cloak would give up his chance at a normal life and left him, but returned in time to stop Jip from taking over Cloak's body and drove him off.
 Jip then forced Cloak to deliver Dagger into his clutches, then imprisoned him.
 Jip would fight and manipulate Cloak and Dagger over the next few months, often acting through his minions Day and Night, while at other times he would act to protect them.